 A super easy, super tasty little plant-based appetizer to serve alongside some cocktails.
 You won’t believe how tasty these humble ingredients can become!
-Slow-roasted cauliflower, tender soft on the inside, crispy on the outside, dipped into the herby, slightly vinegary chimichurri sauce is an absolutely scrummy combo.
+Slow-roasted cauliflower, tender and soft on the inside, crispy on the outside, dipped into the flavourful herby, slightly vinegary chimichurri sauce is an absolutely scrummy combo.

 Chimichurri Origins